 Christina (Chrisy) Selder holds a Master of Science degree in Gerontology from San Diego State University, and a Bachelor of Science degree in Economics/International Trade and Finance from Louisiana State University.
 She has previously held an RCFE Administrator’s Certificate, earned an SDSU Grant Writing Certification and completed components of UCSD's Paralegal Training to be of further benefit to CARR's mission and work.

 She is well-versed in the role of and issues related to the RCFE Ombudsman as a result of her internship and volunteer experience with San Diego County’s Aging and Independence Services agency - Office of the Long Term Care Ombudsman.
 Her scholarship and credentials are augmented by her hands-on employment experiences inside several RCFEs.
 Ms. Selder is an accomplished speaker on a variety of assisted living topics, and is a frequent presenter on consumer issues surrounding assisted living at the local and state level.
 Her research has been presented at professional conferences including the Gerontological Society of America (GSA) and the American Society on Aging (ASA).
-Her self-published children's book on aging, "When You're Older", has been featured on KCBX public radio and is available for purchase on this website.
-All proceeds go to fund CARR's work.
 Chrisy is an active board member on the California Council on Geriatrics and Gerontology (CCGG) and San Diego County's Aging and Independence Services (AIS).

 Her Master's Thesis, "Maximizing Medicaid's Continuum of Care: An Analysis of Assisted Living Facilities and Nursing Home Residents", was published by Montezuma Publishing, SDSU, 2008.
 The link will take you to access her thesis.